pipogood/MetaMobot2024/README.md

 - Operation system: ROS2 Foxy
 - All script file are in scr/scripts

-Metamobot 2024 is in progress to integrate webRTC for real-time video streaming between robot and user.
+Metamobot2024 is in progress to integrate WebRTC for real-time video streaming between the robot and the user.

 Please see detail of the MetaMobot2023 implementation [here](https://suparach3.wordpress.com/meta-mobot/)